sh35/Beyond-the-GUI/README.md

 You can find more information about the course and the grant for which it was developed here: https://github.com/sh35/Beyond-the-GUI/wiki

-Here is a course map outlining topics by week and detailed lesson plans: https://github.com/sh35/Beyond-the-GUI/projects/1
+A course map outlining topics by week and detailed lesson plans here: https://github.com/sh35/Beyond-the-GUI/projects/1

 All the code for this course resides in GitHub repository: